"Why don't they release so-and-so? Hopefully this list will help -- fell free to correct and/or add!

 - The Last Hard Men (rejected score, Leonard Rosenman)

-UPDATE: The tapes were found and on December 10, 2012, Intrada Records released the score.
+UPDATE: The tapes were found and on December 10, 2012, Intrada Records released the score (now discontinued).

 - LINK (Jerry Goldsmith)